 Police did not disclose Pondamali's condition, whereabouts, or any charges against him, Himaambo said.

 Pondamali's arrest follows that of two other journalists accused of writing for the Zambian Watchdog on July 9.
-Police raided the homes of Clayson Hamasaka and Thomas Zyambo and arrested the journalists, according to news reports.
-Police released the journalists, but charged Zyambo with sedition in connection with documents about President Michael Sata found at his home, Zyambo told CPJ.
+Police raided the homes of Clayson Hamasaka and Thomas Zgambo and arrested the journalists, according to news reports.
+Police released the journalists, but charged Zgambo with sedition in connection with documents about President Michael Sata found at his home, Zgambo told CPJ.
 He said the documents included information about how Sata started his Patriotic Front party, which came to power in the 2011 election.

 Hamasaka told CPJ that he was not charged, but that police had not returned the items they had confiscated, including his mobile phone and his family's laptops.